saipavan4518/SentiAnalysis/README.md

 ## About
 Venkata Sai Pavan M , you can contact me here [LinkedIN](https://www.linkedin.com/in/venkata-sai-pavan-madabathula-22386819b/) <br />
-if you liked the code , you can drop me a like in LinkedIN.
+if you liked the code , you can drop me a like in LinkedIN.<br />

+my mail id: mvspavan001@gmail.com